eemani47/Performance-Comparison-of-OFDM-and-OTFS-in-Doubly-Selective-Wireless-Channels/README.md

 ## 7. Known limitations

-Recorded here rather than buried, because they bound how the results should be read.
+These bound how the results should be read.

 1. **Perfect CSI throughout the headline comparison.** The cross-waveform result assumes the receiver knows the channel exactly.
 Realistic estimation would narrow the gap by